Controller Implementation¶

 Body* body()

-Note, however, that the body object obtained from the config object is not the same as the one obtained from the IO object; the one obtained from the IO object is used for input and output to and from the body object during simulation, and is generated at simulation runtime.
-On the other hand, the body object obtained from the config object is the original body object of the body item, which exists before the simulation is started.
+However, please note that the body object obtained from config is different from that obtained from the IO object.
+What is obtained from the IO object is for input/output with the Body object during simulation and is generated at simulation execution time.
+On the other hand, what is obtained from config is the Body object originally owned by the Body item and exists before starting simulation.